ducakar/TextureReplacer/README.md

 ### Personalised Kerbal Textures ###

-Heads and suits are assigned either manually or automatically (configured in the GUI while configuration files can provide initial settings).
-"Random" assignment of heads and suits is based on Kerbals' names, which ensures the same head/suit is always assigned to a given Kerbal.
+Skins and suits are assigned either manually or automatically (configured in the GUI while configuration files can provide initial settings).
+"Random" assignment of skins and suits is based on Kerbals' names, which ensures the same skin/suit is always assigned to a given Kerbal.
 Additionally, special per-class suit can be set for each class.

-Head textures reside inside `Skins/` directory, each in its own subdirectory:
+Skin textures reside inside `Skins/` directory, each in its own subdirectory:

     GameData/**/TextureReplacer/
       Skins/[<subDir>/]<skin>/kerbalHead     // Head texture